-The new Apple AirPods were released early last year, when the world was expecting Apple to bring out a totally new version of its true wireless earbuds that, supposedly, would be waterproof and noise-cancelling.
+The upgraded Apple AirPods were released in 2019, when the world was expecting Apple to bring out a totally new version of its true wireless earbuds that, supposedly, would be waterproof and noise-cancelling.

 Instead, Apple simply updated its original true wireless earbuds, this time with an H1 chip and wireless charging, and the AirPods (2019) were born.

 While this may have felt like a disappointment for some, the inclusion of a new H1 chip improves connectivity and battery life, and allows you to summon Siri with your voice alone – meanwhile, an optional wireless charging case means you can use a Qi-compatible charging mat to power the case, rather than sticking a cable into the Lightning charging port in the bottom of the case.

 So, do the second-generation AirPods improve upon their predecessors – and are they still worth buying now that the noise-cancelling AirPods Pro have come on the scene?

 - The best wireless headphones you can buy today